-A knowledge base is formed of a data base (number and definition of the linguistic values, and universe of discourse of each of the variables) and the rule base.
-Some authors have utilized evolutionary algorithms for learning or tuning fuzzy controllers in robotics [1, 2, 3].
-In some of the approaches evolutionary algorithms are used just for tuning the membership functions.
-In others, the complete rule base is learned, starting from a hand designed data base.
-But only in a few of them both the data base and the rule base are learned.
+A knowledge base is formed of a database (number and definition of the linguistic values, and universe of discourse of each of the variables) and the rule base.
+Some authors have utilized evolutionary algorithms for learning or tuning fuzzy controllers in robotics [1-7].
+In some of the approaches dave@dec.usc.es (D.L.
+Moreno), alberto@dec.usc.es (A. Bugarín), senen@dec.usc.es (S. Barro).

+evolutionary algorithms are used just for tuning the membership functions [8,9].
+In others, the complete rule base is learned, starting from a previously designed database [1,3-5].
+Finally, some authors have used algorithms that learn both the database and the rule base [6].

-In this paper we describe the learning of a fuzzy controller for the wallfollowing behaviour in a mobile robot.
-No restrictions are placed neither in the number of linguistic labels, nor in the values of the membership functions.
-The methodology is based on the Iterative Rule Learning (IRL) approach [4].
-The paper is organized as follows: in section 2 some general comments about the evolutionary learning of knowledge bases are made, whilst in section 3 the genetic learning methodology employed is explained.
-Section 4 describes the application of the proposed algorithm to the wall-following behaviour, and section 5 presents the results we obtained.
-Finally, conclusions and future work are pointed out in section 6.
+In this paper, we describe the learning of a fuzzy controller for the wall-following behavior in a mobile robot.
+The designer has to define the universe of discourse and the precision of each variable, and also the scoring function.
+No restrictions are placed neither in the number of linguistic labels, nor in the values that define the membership functions.
+The methodology is based on the Iterative Rule Learning (IRL) approach [10].
+The paper is organized as follows: in Section 2 some general comments about the evolutionary learning of knowledge bases are made, while in Section 3 the genetic learning methodology employed is explained.
+Section 4 describes the application of the proposed algorithm to the wall-following behavior, and Section 5 presents the results we obtained.
+Finally, conclusions and future work are pointed out in Section 6.

-2 Evolutionary learning of knowledge bases
+2. Evolutionary learning of knowledge bases